kevinliang43/Santorini_Game/Santorini/README.md

  * <b> plan.pdf </b> : Project analysis of the Santorini Game.
  * <b> Player.java </b> : Interface specification for the player component of the Santorini Game.
  * <b> RuleChecker.java </b> : Interface specification for the rule checking component of the Santorini Game.
- * <b> Strategy.java </b> : Interface specification for the Strategy components of the Santorini Game, describes interaction between Player and Strategy
+ * <b> IStrategy.java </b> : Interface specification for the Strategy components of the Santorini Game, describes interaction between Player and Strategy

+<h3> Player </h3>

+ * <b> Player.java </b> : Class representing a Player in a Santorini Game

  <h2> Testing </h2>